microsauce/gravy/README.md

 Gravy
 ===

-Gravy is a Sinatra inspired dynamic server scripting framework for the Java enterprise.
+Gravy is a dynamic server scripting framework for the Java enterprise.

 Groovy: